Leeds City Council: Community committees

 Ten community committees are responsible for managing certain area-specific budgets and responsibilities, such as community centres and CCTV, in partnership with local communities.
-Committees also exert considerable influence over other areas of local interest such as street-cleansing and community policing.
+Five of the community committees cover areas in "inner Leeds" and five cover areas in "outer Leeds".
+These committees also exert considerable influence over other areas of local interest such as street-cleansing and community policing.

 Lord Mayor of Leeds

 The Lord Mayor of Leeds is a ceremonial, non-partisan position elected annually by and from the councillors.
-As well as acting as the Chair of the council, the Lord Mayor represents the City of Leeds at events within and outside the city.
+As well as acting as the chair of the council, the Lord Mayor represents the City of Leeds at events within and outside the city.

 The first Mayor of Leeds was Thomas Danby in 1661, and the first Lord Mayor was James Kitson in 1897.

 During the mayoral year, the Lord Mayor's Charity Appeal raises funds for one or more charities of the mayor's choice.

 Leadership

 The council operates a Leader and Cabinet executive as defined under Section 11 of the Local Government Act 2000.
-The Executive Board of the Council currently consists of eight executive members with portfolio responsibilities from the ruling Labour group, and the leaders the two biggest opposition groups (Conservative and Liberal Democrat).
+The executive board of the council currently consists of nine executive members with portfolio responsibilities from the ruling Labour group, and the leader of the biggest opposition group (Conservative).

-Since February 2021, the Leader of the Council has been James Lewis (Labour).
+Since February 2021, the Leader of the council has been James Lewis (Labour).
 He succeeded Judith Blake, the first woman ever to lead the council.